Allonzo Trier: New York Knicks (2018–2020)

 After going undrafted in the 2018 NBA draft, on July 3, 2018, Trier signed with the New York Knicks of the National Basketball Association (NBA), on a two-way contract with the Knicks' NBA G League affiliate, the Westchester Knicks.
 Under the terms of that deal, Trier would split time between New York and Westchester.
 In his NBA debut on October 17, 2018, Trier recorded 15 points on 5-of-9 shooting, four rebounds, and two blocks in a 126–107 win over the Atlanta Hawks.
 On November 23, Trier scored a career high 25 points in a 114–109 win over the New Orleans Pelicans.
 On November 27, he recorded his first career double-double with 24 points and 10 rebounds as the Knicks lost to the Detroit Pistons.
 On December 13, Trier signed a standard NBA contract with the Knicks, becoming the first two-way player to sign a guaranteed NBA contract within the first two months of the season.
 On January 23, 2019, Trier recorded his second career double-double, scoring a new career-high 31 points, shooting 12-for-18 from the field, and grabbing 10 rebounds in a 114–110 loss to the Houston Rockets.

 On July 14, 2019, the Knicks picked up the option on Trier's contract.
 On June 26, 2020, Trier was waived by the Knicks.

 Iowa Wolves (2021)

 On January 11, 2021, the Iowa Wolves of the NBA G League selected Trier with the fourth overall pick in the January 2021 NBA G League draft and he was later included in the team's roster.

+On October 27, 2024, Trier signed with the Rio Grande Valley Vipers of the NBA G League, but was waived on November 7.